 Learn about White Sands through fun online activities.
 Here you can also find information on our junior ranger program and adventure packs.

-White Sands National Monument protects the world’s largest geologically unique gypsum dunefield and the flora and fauna living within it.
+White Sands National Park protects the world’s largest geologically unique gypsum dunefield and the flora and fauna living within it.
 Our goal is to provide educational, research, and recreational opportunities compatible with the protection of the resources and maintenance of the solitude and silence of the dunes.
 Learn more about the personnel, legislation, and finances that help us achieve this goal.